ankitajaiwar/SkillSearch/README.md

 6. 'Search People' will redirect you to a page, where you can select one or more skills and get a list of people matched with the database.

+7. 'Chat with a user'
+  * One can chat with another user through the "IM"(Instant Message) button, that appears on search results under username in Search People page.
+  * To use the chat feature, the user you are looking to chat with should turn the chat ON using "Turn On Chat" button on his homepage
+  * Users will be directed to a Chat Room(in a new tab), where they can have conversation.

-7. Once you done, you can click logout.
+8. Once you done using the application, you can click logout on the user Home page.
 If you don't logout, your session will be saved and maintained for future logins(no need repetitive logins).